 How do you differentiate one app from another?
 In one look, I would say through its icons.
 Icons rely on metaphorical affordances to help a user navigate.
 Icons are used to help the user perceive categorisation as images have a faster recall over text.
 For example, a floppy disk icon is seen as a Save button in many apps.

-Photos, like icons, are quick visual hints that help the user understand what they can utilise a product.
+Photos, like icons, are quick visual hints that help the user understand how they can utilise a product.
 For example, Swiggy started as a meal delivery service, so their website showed different meals they provide, allowing the user to know what their website has to offer with just a glance.

 If you want to know more about what is mentioned above, why don’t you read our blog on Micro-interactions in UX Design and extend your knowledge base?